cloudcommunity/Free-Certifications/README.md

 Curated list of free courses &amp; certifications.

-This is the current location of the list, which can be migrated to github: https://docs.google.com/document/d/1PbTFv242ZDpoG_5n9MYjJrO3vjs02ZPv0Gg3U6302jU/edit?usp=sharing

-## Current Offers
 The offers on top of the table are time-limited and will expire soon.
 So, hurry up and grab them first!

 | Technology | Provider | Description | Link | Expiration |
 | --- | --- | --- | --- | --- |
 | Security | Fortinet | Free Network Security training courses & certifications by Fortinet / NSE Institute. | [Link](https://www.fortinet.com/corporate/about-us/newsroom/press-releases/2020/fortinet-makes-all-online-cybersecurity-training-courses-available-for-free.html) | 31-Dec-2020 |